saraph03/saraph03/README.md

 - 👋 Hi, I’m @saraph03
 - 👀 I’m interested in art, languages, and games
-- 🌱 I’m currently learning Python for Everybody Specialization through Coursera
+- 🌱 I’m currently doing a Machine Learning and AI program through Cornell Tech
-- 💞️ I’m looking to collaborate on anything tech related
+- 💞️ I’m looking to collaborate on anything computer vision related or tech in general
 - 📫 How to reach me saraph03@gmail.com

 <!---